-There will be two writing assignments worth 20 points each.
+There will be one major writing assignment this semester worth 100 points and two short writing assignments worth 20 points each.
 Instructions for these assignments will be contained within that unit's learning module.
 Deadlines for assignments are found in the Schedule of Assignments.